Rekindling wins the 2017 Melbourne Cup

-(CNN)Rekindling has won Australia's iconic Melbourne Cup horse race Tuesday.
+(CNN)Rekindling won Australia's iconic Melbourne Cup race on Tuesday, the youngest horse to take home the cup since 1941.

-The youngest horse to compete in the 2017 cup, just four years old, he is a British-bred stallion owned by Australian property developer and veteran owner Lloyd Williams.
+Just three years old, the British-bred stallion is owned by Australian property developer and veteran owner Lloyd Williams and was trained by 24-year-old former jockey Joseph O'Brien.

 Twenty-four horses tore up the track at Melbourne's famous Flemington racecourse in an attempt to win the coveted cup, which comes with a prize pool of $4.8 million (A$6.2 million).